 This 2015 UK rodent study found: “An unexpected role for the GR [glucocorticoid receptor] in promoting accurate chromosome segregation during mitosis.
 We also identify reduced GR expression in several common human cancers, thereby implicating GR as a novel tumor suppressor gene.”
 One of the researchers said: “Cancer is caused by cell division going wrong, but … Continue reading A possible link between stress responses and human cancers?

 Could you give a 3-second informed decision that reflected your true feelings about this statement?
 “Inflicting emotional harm is just as bad as inflicting physical harm.”
 Could you then express your confidence about your answer on a 1-7 scale within 1 second?
-How about your 3-second response to this statement?
-“Developing a child’s character is … Continue reading Can you give emotionally informed yet reasoned responses to moral questions within 3 seconds?
+How about your 3-second response to this statement: “Developing a child’s character is … Continue reading Can you give emotionally informed yet reasoned responses to moral questions within 3 seconds?

 This 2014 rodent study showed that fear extinction doesn’t depend on memory retrieval: “These results show that extinction and retrieval are separate processes and strongly suggest that extinction is triggered or gated by the conditioned stimulus even in the absence of retrieval.”
-The key to my understanding this finding came from a definition in another … Continue reading Fear extinction is the learned inhibition of retrieval of previously acquired responses
+Key to my understanding this finding came from a definition in another summary … Continue reading Fear extinction is the learned inhibition of retrieval of previously acquired responses

 This 2013 human study provided details of which areas of the cerebrum participated in objective performance of a task vs. the subjects’ subjective confidence in their task responses: “These results suggest the existence of functional brain networks indexing objective performance and accuracy of subjective beliefs distinctively expressed in a set of stable mental states.”
 The … Continue reading Task performance and beliefs about task responses are solely cerebral exercises